kalniei/wl-docs/docs/admin/franchise-manager.md

  - choose a subscriptions plans availible for that franchise.

- - choose a default plan for new registered user.
+ - choose a default plan for new registered users.

- - add two letter as shortlink prefix ie. WL for shortlinks for WinLocal franchaise(default franchise), SL for Support Local franchsie etc.
+ - add two letter as shortlink prefix ie. WL for shortlinks for WinLocal franchise (default franchise), SL for Support Local franchise etc.

 To create a new franchise:
 ```